wlonk/arcadia/vingt-et-un.md

 half the tokens they put forward, rounding up.
 The other player must put their tokens back in the pot, and concede.

 The loser may, instead of conceding, choose to escalate.
 TODO.
+A desperate declaration, a passionate plea, an earnest entreaty.

 Your passion points can be spent in just the same way to bargain with the fairy (where stakes and escalation can be different), and they can be used in a